J-E-J-S/benchling-tutorial/golden-gate-assembly/golden-gate-assembly.md

 Insert the part, BBa_F2620, into the pET-HIS6-TEV backbone.

 ### Steps:
-1. Import the pET-HIS6-TEV and BBa_F2620 Genbank files (.gb) into Benchling.
+1. Import the pET-HIS6-TEV and BBa_F2620 Genbank files (.gb) into Benchling
 2. Create a new assembly by clicking on the 'ASSEMBLY WIZARD' (bottom horizontal toolbar)
 3. Select a 'Golden Gate' assembly and title 'pET-BBa_F2620'
 4. Set the backbone from the pET-HIS6-TEV plasmid, Benchling should automatically detect the BsaI cut sites